Participating Faculty: Paul A O’Keefe and Chin-Hao Huang

 We will then head to Johannesburg, where we will visit Soweto, which includes the Mandela Museum, the homes of Nelson Mandela and Desmond Tutu, and the Hector Pieterson Museum, the site of the racial uprising in 1976 that exposed the international community to the brutality of South Africa’s apartheid government.
 Additionally, we will visit the Apartheid Museum, one of the most powerful exhibitions of psychological toll apartheid had on those who were oppressed and the political structures that justified it.

 By exploring the history of apartheid through South Africa’s sites and museums, students will engage in intellectual discourse about the psychological processes that contribute to prejudice and discrimination (e.g., stereotyping, the illusory correlation, the roles of automatic and controlled processing).
 And by exploring the impoverished townships (Khayelitsha and Soweto) that exemplify South Africa’s inequality—and continue to exemplify the extant inequality in the post-apartheid era—students will come to understand the role of political institutions that attempt, and sometimes fail, to promote change.

-We intend to partner with organisations like the Robben Island Museum, District Six Museum, and Apartheid Museum.
+To accommodate our group, we intend to partner with the Robben Island Museum and Apartheid Museum.
 We will also contact the Institute for Justice and Reconciliation in Cape Town to learn more about South Africa’s approaches to national reconciliation.